wh201906/SerialTest/doc/tutorials/connect/connect.md

 You can only connect to "Bonded" devices.
 For new devices, you need to pair them in the system Bluetooth settings first, then click the device you want to connect to and click the "Open" button on the right to connect
 The "Bonded" devices in the list include devices that have been paired before but are not in the connection range, which might not be connectable.
 ![7](7_zh_CN.jpg)
 Click the "Open" button.
-When the "Status" button below changes to √, the device is connected successfully.
+When the "Status" button below changes to OK, the device is connected successfully.
 The Android version can also quickly disconnect/reconnect the last connected device by clicking the "Status" button in the status bar.